caltechlibrary/cait/README.md

 + cait - a command line utility for ArchivesSpace interaction (basic CRUD operations and export)
 + caitpage - a simple static page generator based on export ArchivesSpace content
 + caitindexer - for indexing exported JSON structures with [Bleve](https://github.com/blevesearch/bleve)
-+ caitsearch - a web service providing public search services and content browsing
++ caitserver - a web service providing public search services and content browsing
 + xlsximporter - a tool for turning Excel spreadsheets in .xlsx format into JSON files suitable for importing into ArchivesSpace

 ## Requirements